-1. Waveform Generator: The waveform generator generates a radar signal at low power which is to be transmitted into space.
+1. Waveform Generator: The waveform generator (usually a magnetron) generates a radar signal at low power which is to be transmitted into space.

 2. Transmitter: The signal generated by the waveform generator is fed to the transmitter.
 The transmitter section can be a magnetron, travelling wave tube or a transistor amplifier.